MajorcaDevs/mdbackup/README.md

 **What do yo need?**:

-  - An OS different from Windows (Windows is unsupported) :(
+  - Any OS with Python support and POSIX-like (e.g.: Linux, macOS, *BSD...)
-  - Python 3.7 or higher
+  - Python 3.6 or higher

 First select a folder where all the needed files will be stored.
 It is important not to move (or rename) this folder after installation.